 - Cash-on-cash return = Net cash flow / Cash invested

-Generally speaking, the higher the cash-on-cash return of a rental property is the better, provided that conservative leverage is being used.
+Generally speaking, many investors believe that a higher the cash-on-cash return of a rental property is better, provided that conservative leverage is being used.

 Final Thoughts on Cash Flow